 Because of its fascinating design, remarkable history, and prominent location at the end of Market Street in San Francisco, the Ferry Building was designated as a San Francisco landmark in 1977.

-Just a year later, on December 1, 1978, it was also added on the list of National Register of Historic Places in the United States.
+Just a year later, on December 1, 1978, it was also added to the list of National Register of Historic Places in the United States.

 Even though it doesn’t dominate the city’s skyline as it once did because of the countless skyscrapers that were built nearby, it’s still one of the most amazing landmarks in San Francisco, especially at night when the clock tower is lit up!